Hamilton Academical F.C. Reserves and Academy: 2010s

 The 2017–18 season was challenging off the field for the club as they lost most of their funds in a high-value fraud, a large proportion of which had been earmarked for improvements to the youth academy.
-The also had to invest a large sum in a new artificial playing surface after the existing one was voted the worst in Scotland, had to cope with the death of serving community coach and former youth player Matthew Craig, and suffered an arson attack on their stadium.
+The also had to invest a significant sum in a new artificial playing surface after the existing one was voted the worst in Scotland, had to cope with the death of serving community coach and former youth player Matthew Craig, and suffered an arson attack on their stadium.
 However, by the end of the campaign they secured a new club sponsor (after the previous firm ceased trading), and maintained their place in the Premiership, while the Under-17 side – coached by first-team regulars Dougie Imrie and Darian MacKinnon – won the national title with an unbeaten record to qualify for the 2018–19 UEFA Youth League, becoming only the second Scottish club to participate in the competition after Celtic who had been Scottish champions at both senior and U17 level in the other relevant years.
 It would also be the first time that the club had taken part in an official UEFA competition at any level.

 Early in 2019, Martin Canning was replaced as head coach by Brian Rice, who had no previous connection with Hamilton but a strong background in coaching young players.
 Accies again survived to remain in the Premiership, and at the start of the following season Rice reiterated his intention to operate with a youthful squad, including academy graduates when possible.
 The COVID-19 pandemic in Scotland caused many clubs to release players in the summer of 2020, with Hamilton only retaining seven reserves for the following season and instead organising several loan deals for their fringe players.